AdobeDocs/journey-optimizer-learn.en/help/content-management/edit-assets-with-adobe-express.md

 >
 >Adobe Express integration in Adobe Journey Optimizer is currently not available for use with Healthcare Shield or Privacy and Security Shield.

-Learn how to efficiently edit your assets in Adobe Journey Optimizer using Adobe Express tools.
+Learn how to edit your assets in Adobe Journey Optimizer using Adobe Express tools.

 >[!VIDEO](https://video.tv.adobe.com/v/3455523/?learn=on&enablevpops)